 - Three floors inserted within the existing structure with access to the roof

-- Exhibition spaces to house a broad range of events and activities
+- Spaces to house a broad range of events and activities

 - A café

-- Interpretation telling the story of the history and heritage of the castle
+- Interpretation telling the story of the history and heritage of the castle, dene and wider city

 - Learning spaces for use by schools, colleges, universities and the community

 As an educational, community and visitor attraction the castle will enable current and future generations to discover the fascinating stories and rich heritage of the castle, dene and city of Sunderland whilst providing opportunities for volunteering and training.

-In 2016 we completed a series of archaeological investigations and revealed some more of the lost history of the castle.
+Summer 2016 – Secrets Revealed - We completed a series of archaeological investigations and revealed some more of the lost history of the castle.
 Local volunteers and school children worked alongside professional archaeologists to uncover the remains of long destroyed buildings and artefacts.